Where to Play Scrabble In-Person

 The mobile app is Scrabble’s answer to the hugely popular Words With Friends.
 It connects friends with each other to play Scrabble, and it mostly follows the same rules as the original game.
-The difference is that Scrabble GO automatically reveals the validity of a word.
+The difference is that Scrabble GO automatically reveals the validity of any word you find.
 It also has certain power-ups that players would need to agree not to use.

 Woogles.io is a relatively new site built by word game fans for word game fans.
 The elaborate chat function makes it easy for players to meet and talk.
 And its main feature, the game OMGWords, is a Scrabble clone that plays exactly the same way as normal Scrabble.

 You can often find a tournament to play there too.
 The Woogles club directory offers a full list of clubs to join, as well as a full list of upcoming tournaments.
 Woogles has Sunday Funday tournaments too.
 These are more casual events that anyone can join.